-Earlier in the day, Billingsley had made the ADCI's opinion of the Alabama Democratic Party quite clear: "Fellow Democrats and workers for a better Alabama...
-The insulting and slanderous 'white supremacy' trademark of the Alabama Democratic Party is offensive as a slogan, vicious as a political philosophy...and a fraud on civilization.
-"Our war on this ... label might have to be carried into the general election in 1966, when we probably will have supporting us a quarter million Negro voters in Alabama," He was heartily applauded.
-So was Thomas Gleason, president of the International Longshoremen's Association, when he said that night, "If they don't take you on the inside (of the party). we'll take them on the outside," The longshoremen's union represents many Negro dockworkers in Mobile.
+The Civil Rights Act requires hospitals to integrate in order to receive federal aid.
+W.E.
+Stewart, hospital administrator, said federal in- "Our war on this ... label might have to be carried into the general election in 1966, when we probably will have supporting us a quarter million Negro voters in Alabama," He was heartily applauded.
+So was Thomas Gleason, president of the International Longshoremen's Association, when he said that night, "If they don't take you on the inside (of the party), we'll take them on the outside," The longshoremen's union represents many Negro dockworkers in Mobile.
 When Attorney General Richmond Flowers -- who is now a symbol of resistance to Gov. Wallace and the Alabama Democratic Party--arrived Sunday afternoon, he got a wild, emotional ovation for just walking in the door.
 Above the roar, the man introducing him shouted, "Isn't this a great day!
 Isn't this a great day for Alabama!
-The attorney general of our state has come here to speak to usl" Flowers gave the speech that Negroes all over the state have been hearing from him lately.
+The attorney general of our state has come here to speak to us!"
+Flowers gave the speech that Negroes all over the state have been hearing from him lately.
 He condemned the leaders of the Alabama Democratic Party, accusing them of demagoguery, bigotry, hate and disloyalty to the party.
-(CONTINUED ON PAGE TWO) People BY DAVID R. UNDERHILL MOBILE -- Mobile City Commissioner Lambert C. Mlms looked very pleased with himself as he slipped his Bible back into his vest pocket.
-He had just rescued almost 400 Negroes who would have been without a Bible-reading at the Sunday afternoon session of the ADCI convention.
-Mlms hadn't come to the convention intending to supply a Bible, though he apparently carries one with him at all times.
-He had come to welcome the convention to the city.
-Things weren't rui convention during Mims' few minutes on The bishop who was supposed to give the invocation hadn't arrived yet, so anther minister substituted.
+(CONTINUED ON PAGE TWO) convention during Mims' few minutes on the stage.

+The bishop who was supposed to give the invocation hadn't arrived yet, so anther minister substituted.
 Then nobody could find the choir that came next on the program.
-Then nobody could find the Bible that was supposed to be on the At that point, Mims pulled out his Bible and handed it to the master of cer- The people running the convention must not have seemed to Mlms like the sort of people who could reform the Democratic Party in Alabama, And when he took his Bible back, and stoodup to welcome the convention to Mobile, he didn't exactly encourage them.
+Then nobody could find the Bible that was supposed to be on the podium.
+At that point, Mims pulled out his Bible and handed it to the master of ceremonies.
+The people running the convention must not have seemed to Mims like the sort of people who could reform the Democratic Party in Alabama.
+And when he took his Bible back, and stood up to welcome the convention to Mobile, he didn't exactly encourage them.
 He said he was happy to have them here.
 Mobile is always happy to have any convention.
 But he didn't say he was happy about what they were trying to do.
-Instead, he said that Negroes could keep making progress only by "staying in touch with that great Negroleader ... " "George Washington Carver," a SNCC worker in the audience whispered quickly to the three other SNCC people "George Washington Carver," said Mlms into the microphone.
+Instead, he said that Negroes could keep making progress only by "staying in touch with that great Negroleader" "George Washington Carver," a SNCC worker in the audience whispered quickly to the three other SNCC people with him.
+"George Washington Carver," said Mims into the microphone.